IBM/BluePic/README.md

 - `password` - The password for your Cloudant instance.
 - `projectId` - The project ID for your Object Storage instance.

-You can obtain the above credentials by accessing your application's page on Bluemix and clicking on the `Show Credentials` twisty found on your Cloudant service and Object Storage service instances.
+You can obtain the above credentials by accessing your application's page on IBM Cloud and clicking on the `Show Credentials` twisty found on your Cloudant service and Object Storage service instances.
 Once you have these credentials, navigate to the `Cloud-Scripts/cloudantNoSQLDB/` directory in the BluePic repo and execute the `populator.sh` script as shown below:

 ```bash
 ./populator.sh --username=<cloudant username> --password=<cloudant password> --projectId=<object storage projectId>